open-compass/VLMEvalKit/README.md

 # VLMEvalKit (lite)

 > This is a fork of [VLMEvalKit](https://github.com/OpenCompass/VLMEvalKit) with additional features, maintained by the OpenSource community.
+It also serves as the `lite` branch of [VLMEvalKit](https://github.com/OpenCompass/VLMEvalKit).

 ![LOGO](https://opencompass.openxlab.space/utils/MMLB.jpg)